Portion Master

 field allows you to name your recipe for easy identification.
 While optional and not affecting any calculations, the title provides a convenient way to reference and organize your work.
 It is displayed prominently at the top of the tool to remind you of what the recipe is about.

-The Reset Recipe
+The Clear Recipe

 button clears all fields and resets the tool to a blank state: